 And then I thought I wouldn’t be doing y’all right unless I showed you what it looked like with a little apple butter slathered on.

-- 2 cups apples peeled and diced
+- 2 cups apples peeled and diced, granny smith, red delicious or mixed

 - 2 cups self rising flour